 Can the Cloud protect me against ransomware attacks?

 Ransomware exploits weakness in older Windows software.
-98% of infected PCs were using Windows 7, and older, operating systems.
+98% of infected PCs are using Windows 7, and older, operating systems.

 Then, there’s also the end user who’s oblivious to the threat.
-Blackmailers know that people find the nitty-gritty details boring and that they don’t pay attention to the sender’s email address, but just look at the sender’s name – changing it as often as they need to.?
+Blackmailers know that people find the nitty-gritty details boring and that they don’t pay attention to the sender’s email address.
+They’ll try to fool users by having an email address that looks almost like the real deal, so that you’ll trust the link in the email.
+Users who click too fast on content their not 100% familiar with, are at risk.

 The biggest advantage about using the Cloud, is that you’re able to work anywhere, on any device, as long as you have an internet connection.
 You can keep all your work in the Cloud without having to save any data to your own device.
 Ransomware targets your device.
 If there aren’t any documents on the device, the ransomware can’t encrypt anything and you’re safe.